WesUnwin/redux-rest-client/README.md

   import ChatMessages from './features/ChatMessages';
   import { useDispatch, useSelector } from 'react-redux';

-  // A React JS component that makes use of the ChatMessages RecordSet. const ChatMessages = () => {
+  // A React JS component that makes use of the ChatMessages ReduxRESTClient. const ChatMessages = () => {
     const dispatch = useDispatch();
     const messages = useSelector(ChatMessages.getAll());